jonshilton/stats-service/README.md

 # Stats Service

 A service to track a user's stats for a particular course.
+The API has been scaffolded using the serverless framework and uses DynamoDB as its datastore.

 ## Install